In Android Studio's Layout Editor, you can quickly build layouts by dragging widgets into a

 When dragging views into a layout other than

-ConstraintLayout, the Layout Editor responds
+ConstraintLayout, the Layout Editor

 The appearance in the design editor is for preview only.
 Although editing your layout in the design editor can get you far with accurate appearances, you should run your app on an emulator or real device to verify the results.

-Edit the view properties
+Edit view attributes

 - View inspector with controls for width/height style, margins, and bias